 |General inquiries (existing customers)||0800 088 4127||Monday to Friday 8am to 8pm; Saturday 9am to 1pm (except for bank holidays)|

-If you don’t want to wait to be attended to over the phone, you can either email them at email@example.com to wait for a response or you can give one of our agents a call on 020 3608 4293 to get advice on switching to the best tariff for you.
+If you don’t want to wait to be attended to over the phone, you can email them at firstname.lastname@example.org and an agent will get back to you.

 Looking for the number to call in case of an emergency?If you’re a Sainsburys Energy customer and you want to report a gas emergency, the number to call is 0800 111 999, which is a 24-hour emergency line.
 To report a power cut, call 105.